Pamscofield/2025-sRNA-seq-analysis/README.md

 Not untill I have to analyze sRNA-seq data for a trillion times that I finally started to learn **Snakemake** language (with the help of [**Gemini**](https://gemini.google.com/app) of course)... better late than never :)

 This is a simply workflow for the **clean data** from Novogene as an input.
-Given that Novogene gives out clean fasta files has no quality, the first thing that needs to be done is to fix the fasta files t, then use **bowtie** to align to the genome (attached), then extract the length and first nucleotide of each read to visualize.
+Given that Novogene gives out clean fasta files has no quality, the first thing that needs to be done is to fix the fasta files,

+- Then use **bowtie** to align to the genome (attached), then extract the length and first nucleotide of each read to visualize.
+- Use **bowtie** to aligne to the genome, and convert to BDG files for further use

 ## Install [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html)